Our Services

 Some sleep behaviors can have life-threatening consequences.
 Contact your physician or emergency services if you experience:

 Your doctor checks for dangerous sleep behaviors on Z-drugs to ensure your insomnia treatment helps you—not harms you.
 If you notice any signs of sleep walking on Lunesta or other worrisome night-time activities, track them carefully and speak up.
-Taking a few minutes to complete a free symptom assessment for Rapid Eye Movement (REM) Sleep Behavior Disorder can help you better understand your symptoms and prepare important questions before your next doctor's visit.
+Understanding your symptoms is the first step toward finding the right solution, and using a free symptom checker can help you organize your concerns before speaking with your healthcare provider.

 Always discuss any concerns—especially anything life-threatening or serious—with your healthcare provider.
 They are your partner in sleep health, ready to tailor your treatment to your unique needs.